Example Program 1: MM_S1_Vis_Basic

 CALL: MM_Status := MM_Start_Vis(1, 0, 1, MM_J);

-• MM_Start_Vis: Command for triggering the Mech-Vision project to run.
+• MM_Start_Vis: The command to trigger the Mech-Vision project to run.

-• 1: Pass the robot’s current joint positions and flange pose to the Mech-Vision project.
+• 1: Robot sends its current joint positions and flange pose to the Mech-Vision project.

-• MM_Status: Stores the command execution status code.
+• status: The variable that stores the command execution status code.

 CALL: MM_Status, MM_LastData, MM_POS_NUM := MM_Get_VisData(1);

-• MM_Status: Stores the command execution status code.
+• status: The variable that stores the command execution status code.

-• MM_LastData: Indicates whether all vision points have been obtained.
+• MM_LastData: Indicates whether all vision points have been acquired.

-• MM_POS_NUM: Stores the number of obtained vision points.
+• MM_POS_NUM: The variable that stores the number of received vision points.

-Therefore, this command means that the robot obtains the vision result returned by Mech-Vision project 1.
+The entire statement indicates that the robot obtains the vision result from the Mech-Vision project with an ID of 1.

 IF MM_Status <> 1100 THEN